 We've tried and tested many different extraction arms on the market and have found these to be the most robust and highest-quality arms available.
 The hose extraction arms we install come complete with an external exoskeletal support structure.
 An external support structure allows for there to be:

 - Pressure Drop - A low-pressure drop within the system.
-Less mechanical parts disturb the airflow mean the user will get a better airflow at the capture hood
+Less mechanical parts disturb the airflow, meaning the user will get a better airflow at the capture hood

 - Noise - Less noise disruption from the LEV system ventilation will make the workplace less noisy

-- Performance - Our extraction arms offer 30% better airflow and 50% static pressure drop than a traditional internal knuckle type arm
+- Performance - Our fume extraction arms offer 30% better airflow and 50% static pressure drop than a traditional internal knuckle-type arm

 Design Innovation - The Coanda Effect